openastroproject/openastro/qt-icons/README.txt

   reticle.png
   filter-wheel.png

+The following files are copyright 2021 Dave Tucker (dave@dtucker.co.uk) and are part of the Open Astro Project:

+  occulations.png
+  occulations.svg

 The Open Astro Project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or